Frequently Asked Questions

 Where do I get in the building?

 It is most convenient for Child Advocacy Day participants to enter the Capitol through its front doors located behind the large set of outdoor steps/lawn area.
+Be advised that you will pass through a metal detector on your way into the building.

 What if I have questions while attending Child Advocacy Day?